 - uninsured/no MOT

-A vehicle that is parked dangerously or causing an obstruction or you suspect to have been stolen should be reported to the Police.
+If a vehicle is parked dangerously, is causing an obstruction or you suspect it has been stolen you should report this to the Police.

 It is an offence to have a vehicle on the road without tax or to have a vehicle on the road which has a Statutory Off Road Notification (SORN).

 If you wish to report an untaxed vehicle on the highway, please complete the DVLA's online form.

 If you suspect the vehicle to have been stolen, please contact your local Police station.